soundofives/worldbuilding/Locations/15k/15k/Adventures/Adventure 5/Adventure 5 Narrative.md

 >4.
 Scroll of Nightmare Terrain (Scroll): You can use an action to read this scroll and make natural terrain within a 150-foot cube centered on you look, sound, and smell like a field of gallows filled with hanging corpses.
 Manufactured structures, equipment, and creatures within the area aren't changed in appearance.
 The illusion lasts until the next dawn.
 >5.
 Tangle Bug (Potion): This potion flask contains a single small, beetle-like insect altered by alchemy.
 After it is released from the flask, the bug exists for exactly 1 minute.
 The bug moves 10 feet per round to a point you specify, then explodes into a 20 foot square of grasping tendrils.
 If the bug takes any damage, it explodes immediately.
 For the remainder of the duration, these tendrils turn the ground in the area into difficult terrain.
 >6.
 Scroll of Rage (Scroll): This hide parchment is inscribed with oaths and invocations of primal ferocity.
 You can use an action to read it and enter a barbarian rage (phb 48).
 >7.
 The Hellish Articles of Throri: This compendium is bound in leather.
 It is sealed by fell wards, and cannot be opened by a good person.
-This spellbook contains the spells Blindness/Deafness, Cloud of Daggers, Flaming Sphere, Phantasmal Force, Shatter, and Suggestion.
+This spellbook contains the spells Comprehend Languages, False Life, Ice Knife, Phantasmal Force, Shatter, and Suggestion.

 The Troll is eating livestock in its lair, and will attack on sight if approached.